 Help if you are feeling low or anxious

-All the face-to-face support contacts listed on the previous page are trained to listen to you and can help you decide what's right for you.
-See also the resources and face-to-face support provided below.
+All the face-to-face support contacts listed below are trained to listen to you and can help you decide what is right for you.

 - Parents in Mind – Trained peers offer group and one to one support to mums experiencing emotional difficulties in pregnancy up to the second year after birth.
 Support is available across Warwickshire with groups in Nuneaton, Rugby, Leamington and Stratford.